Stress Isotropization in Weakly Jammed Granular Packings

-Our approach is based on the observation that as an isotropic material approaches unjamming, one or both of its linear elastic moduli becomes very small~\cite{O'Hern03, DagoisBohy17,vanDeen14}.
-As a result, its response to a locally imposed shear transformation tends to be nonlinear.
+Our approach is based on the observation that as an isotropic material approaches unjamming, one or both elastic moduli vanish, while its higher-order nonlinear elastic response remains finite~\cite{O'Hern03, DagoisBohy17,vanDeen14}, leading to a nonlinear response to local shear transformations.
 To understand the origin of this nonlinearity, consider two contacting grains within the medium.
-When subjected to a compressive force, the grains remain in contact, whereas a tensile force tends to pull them apart.
-This asymmetric response is thus more conducive to the propagation of compressive as opposed to tensile stresses.
-We thus expect the material's nonlinear response to a localized solicitation to be biased towards isotropic dilation [Fig.~\ref{fig:4sketches}(c,d)], an effect which we have previously referred to as rectification~\cite{ronceray_fiber_2016,Benoist23}.
-Here, we validate this isotropization using numerical simulations of two-dimensional granular packings.
-We find that the system's tendency to isotropization diverges as unjamming is approached, in quantitative agreement with predictions from a nonlinear elastic model~\cite{Benoist23}.
-Finally we use a toy model to illustrate that in amorphous solids close to unjamming, the yielding transition may as a result display critical exponents and qualitative features different from those predicted in the absence of isotropization.
+Compressive forces maintain contact, whereas tensile forces tend to pull the grains apart, favoring the transmission of compressive over tensile stresses.
+As a result, local forcing induces a bias toward isotropic dilation [Fig.~\ref{fig:4sketches}(c,d)], an effect that we have previously termed rectification~\cite{ronceray_fiber_2016,Benoist23}.
+Here, we validate this isotropization using numerical simulations of 2D granular packings.
+We find that the system's tendency to isotropization diverges as unjamming is approached, in agreement with a nonlinear elastic model~\cite{Benoist23}.
+Finally, a simple toy model suggests that this effect can alter critical exponents and qualitative features of the yielding transition in amorphous solids near unjamming.